The Transition ‘Recovery’ Curriculum

 The January 2021 lockdown informed a survey to all parents on their preference for onsite or virtual school provision.
 This also included a survey of staff on their preference of working onsite or within the virtual school.
 The school created hybrid class groups to support 118 parents seeking onsite provision and 142 parents seeking virtual school provision to shield with the COVID-19 variant.

-Our virtual school is guided by the school’s 5 curriculum pathways:
+Our virtual school was guided by the school’s 5 curriculum pathways:

-The virtual teaching medium-term and short-term planning continues to be guided by our school’s planning process:
+The virtual teaching medium-term and short-term planning was guided by our school’s planning process:

-The virtual teaching is assessed in partnership with families.
-This is through reflective questions provided by the class teacher to the family that link to our school’s formative assessment process:
+The virtual teaching was assessed in partnership with families.
+This was through reflective questions provided by the class teacher to the family that linked to our school’s formative assessment process:

-The school coordinates multi-agency provision (NHS therapists, CAMHS specialists) to ensure the virtual class timetable is connected.
-Families are involved in defining this timetable to promote their balance with home circumstances.
+The school coordinated multi-agency provision (NHS therapists, CAMHS specialists) to ensure the virtual class timetable was connected.
+Families were involved in defining this timetable to promote their balance with home circumstances.

 Monitoring Engagement and Welfare

-A daily register is taken in the Virtual School for all pupils.
-The school has a cycle for monitoring engagement and a cycle for monitoring welfare of pupils.
+A daily register was taken in the Virtual School for all pupils.
+The school had a cycle for monitoring engagement and a cycle for monitoring welfare of pupils.
 These are linked to the school’s normal processes:

-Engagement: Weekly review cycle from the class teacher to identify successes and highlight any measures we can put into place to promote further engagement.
-This involves the following areas:
+Engagement: Weekly review cycle from the class teacher to identify successes and highlighted any measures we could put into place to promote further engagement.
+This involved the following areas: